prpatil/csml_rep/README.md

 curatedOvarianData, genefilter

+### Instructions

+First, source multistudysim_utils.R and multistudysim.R.
+Begin with csml_runner.R, which contains at the top code to generate a list of datasets from curatedOvarianData.
+Then you may proceed with the remainder of that file which runs the simulations for Figure 3 in the paper and figures and tables in the supplement. curovsim.R and debulksim.R produce Figure 2 and Table 1 of the main text, respectively, and rely on the list of datasets created in csml_runner.R.

 ### Comments

-Main simulations are run parallelized to save some time.
-If you'd rather run them in serial, let me know and I can send you modified code.
+Main simulations are run in parallel to save some time.
+If you'd rather run them serially, let me know and I can send you modified code.

-Start with csml_runner.R to generate the list of datasets, and save that into a .Rda object.

-Let me know if you have any issues!
+Please let me know if you have any issues.
 I intend to produce a .Rmd with all results in it, but generating this will take some time.